Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 \subsubsection{Landscape acts as a vital backdrop}

-The surrounding environment setting can be seen as the backdrop of the game map and plays a crucial role in players’ emotional envokes.
+The surrounding environment setting can be seen as the backdrop of the game map and plays a crucial role in players’ emotional engagement.
 A proper backdrop of landscape allows players to fully engage with the game's mission and narrative in a meaningful way.
 Environments that fit the game content can enhance the game experience.
-In S5, researchers organized to demonstrate and play MOFA the Dragon on a snow mountain.
-The environment and natural scenery gave the participants a feeling of awe and epic.
-The small group of players and spectators started to call the players \emph{"heroes"} and \emph{"heroine"} in the process.
-After the test, one of the heroine”* posted on her social media an image of her playing the game together with the text:\emph{"Today I feel like I am in a dream."} (P30)

-On the other hand, the same game experience can be diminished in environments that do not align with the thematic elements of the game, for instance, attempting to play the dragon hunting game in a small, low-ceiling interior setting may feel less immersive and impactful.
+For example, researchers once organized to demonstrate and play MOFA ``the Dragon'' in an alpine mountain.
+The natural environment and stunning scenery evoked a sense of awe in participants through the epic scale.
+The small group of players and spectators started to call the players \dquote{heroes} and \dquote{heroines} in the process.
+After the test, one of them commented that \dquote{Today I feel like I am in a dream} (P30).
+On the other hand, the same game experience can be diminished in environments that do not align with the thematic elements of the game.
+For instance, attempting to play the dragon-hunting game in a small, low-ceiling interior setting may feel less immersive and impactful.